Generic name: tafenoquine (ta FEN o kwin)

 Before you take tafenoquine, your doctor will perform a test to make sure you do not have G6PD deficiency.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

-Start taking tafenoquine on the first or second day you start your other anti-malaria medication.
+The usual dose of tafenoquine is 2 tablets taken at one time.
+Start taking tafenoquine on the first or second day you start taking chloroquine.

 Take with food.